Yorko/yorko.github.io/_posts/2022-10-01-mlcourseai-roadmap.md

  - the [theory](https://youtu.be/H4XlBTPv5rQ) behind decision trees, an intuitive explanation
  - [practice](https://youtu.be/RrVYO6Td9Js) with Sklearn decision trees
 3. Complete [demo assignment 3](https://www.kaggle.com/kashnitsky/assignment-3-decision-trees) on decision trees, and (opt.) check out the [solution](https://www.kaggle.com/kashnitsky/a3-demo-decision-trees-solution)
-4. **[Bonus Assignment](https://www.patreon.com/ods_mlcourse):** here you'll be applying decision trees to cardiovascular decease data.
+4. **[Bonus Assignment](https://www.patreon.com/ods_mlcourse):** here you'll be applying decision trees to cardiovascular desease data.
 In one more bonus assignment, a more challenging one, you'll be guided through an **implementation of a decision tree from scratch**.
 Check the detailed description of the assignment [on the course page](https://mlcourse.ai/book/topic03/bonus_assignment03_decision_trees.html#).

 ***